 1. Allowing internet access from a launched VM¶

 Creating a private network is a simple, one-line command but appropriately connecting it so that it has uniform internet access across all providers is a multi-step process: (1) create a network; (2) create a subnet within this network; (3) create a router; (4) attach the router to the subnet; and (5) attach the router to the internet gateway.

 When creating a network, we need to set an address pool.
 Any subsequent

 subnets you create must have a CIDR block that falls within the parent

-of the block and allow up to 16 IP addresses within a subnet (
+from the beginning of the block and allow up to 16 IP addresses within a

 2. Allowing internet access to a launched VM¶

 The additional step that’s required here is to assign a floating IP to the VM:

 net = provider.networking.networks.create( label='my-network', cidr_block='10.0.0.0/16') sn = net.subnets.create(label='my-subnet', cidr_block='10.0.0.0/28', zone=zone) vm = provider.compute.instances.create(label='my-inst', subnet=sn, zone=zone, ...) router = provider.networking.routers.create(label='my-router', network=net) router.attach_subnet(sn) gateway = net.gateways.get_or_create() router.attach_gateway(gateway) fip = provider.networking.floating_ips.create() vm.add_floating_ip(fip)

 Retrieve an existing private network¶